 Perform roll out operations for GKE Inference Gateway

-This page shows you how to perform incremental roll out operations, which gradually deploy new versions of your inference infrastructure, for GKE Inference Gateway.
+This page shows you how to perform incremental roll out operations, that gradually deploy new versions of your inference infrastructure, for GKE Inference Gateway.
 This gateway lets you perform safe and controlled updates to your inference infrastructure.
 You can update nodes, base models, and LoRA adapters with minimal service disruption.
-This page also provides guidance on traffic splitting and rollbacks to help ensure reliable deployments.
+This page also provides guidance on traffic splitting and rollbacks to ensure reliable deployments.

 This page is for GKE Identity and account admins and Developers who want to perform roll out operations for GKE Inference Gateway.